 Scott was relieved that the tour prematurely ended because he’s a not fan of the albums which Black Sabbath did after Mob Rules.
 He thinks that the post-Dio era was a dirge of the worst kind.
-The reason that connects the previous two sentences is Cliff Burton’s death, which would inspire the title of Anthrax’s 5th album (Persistence of Time).
-The actual inspiration was that Anthrax were forced to stay at their hotel for 3 days before they could go home.
+Cliff Burton’s death would inspire, much later, the title of Anthrax’s 5th album (Persistence of Time).
+The specific inspiration was that Anthrax were forced to stay at their hotel for 3 days before they could go home.
 Throughout those days, the hotel TV channel was constantly playing an Eddie Murphy movie titled 48 Hours.
 Anthrax briefly considered the possibility of fulfilling their dates in Germany and Spain but the Metallica guys were in emotional tatters.
 Kirk was the most upset, whereas James was in such an extremely volatile temper that he had to be sedated when he was taken to the hospital.

 Upon meeting Anthrax for the first time at the hotel after the accident, his ferocious attitude meant that Frank Bello and Charlie had to calm him down.
 As for Lars, he wasn’t seen at the hotel because he was attending to legal matters regarding Cliff’s death.
 After finding out the truth behind his death (a drunken bus driver), Anthrax were too disturbed to continue touring.
 The only upside in Anthrax performing on the U.K. leg of the tour was that England is the home of heavy metal.
 They made up for the cancelled gigs in `87 but that time could’ve been spent on making more B-sides.
 Scott wished that they wrote more songs during the making of Among the Living – an album which had the potential to be more profitable than Master of Puppets.